ece362-purdue/proton-labs/lab7-uart/README.md

 ### Step 2: Configure a UART to transmit and receive text

-In the function `init_uart`, using the SDK functions or by writing to the registers directly, configure the UART 0 peripheral to communicate at 115200 bps, with 8 data bits, no parity, and 1 stop bit.
+In the function `init_uart`, using the SDK functions or by writing to the registers directly, configure the UART 0 peripheral to communicate at 115200 bps (bits per second), with 8 data bits, no parity, and 1 stop bit.

 In `main`, we've provided code that calls `init_uart`, waits for a character to be received, and then transmits that character back.

 Uncomment STEP2 at the top of the file and upload and monitor.
 Try typing characters into the terminal.
-Instead of seeing the character you had just pressed, you see "You typed: " followed by the character you typed, instead of seeing the character echo back.
+Instead of seeing the character you had just pressed, you see "You typed: " followed by the character you typed, instead of seeing the character echo back as soon as you press it.
 Weird, right?

 That's because, by default, **UART does not automatically echo characters back to the terminal**.
 You have to write code to do that.
 The code in `main` is a good start, but generally terminal emulators have more robust echoing capabilities, such as handling backspace and other control characters, which we'll do next.